reign0ver/REST_API_Calculator/README.md

 We also use the 'Facade Design Pattern' and 'Mediator Design Pattern'.
 Yes, we use both of them, but how?
 Well, i'm gonna explain it to you because this is a weird mix.

-First of all I'm going to show how the flow in this mix of patterns:
+First of all I'm going to show how the flow works in this mix of patterns:

 *The entry point of the app is the Facade
 *Then, Facade calls the Mediator (we can have several Mediators and each of them can be grouped by a specific funcionality)